usmonaliyev99/laravel-telegram-notifier/README.md

 ## Configuration

 There are `laravel-telegram-notifier.php` in your `config` folder.
-If you want send bag to two or three chat ids you add chat id to `chat_ids` array of `laravel-telegram-notifier.php` file.
+If you want to send bag to two or three chat ids you add chat id to `chat_ids` array of `laravel-telegram-notifier.php` file.

 ```
 "chat_ids" => [env("CHAT_ONE_ID"), env("CHAT_TWO_ID"), env("CHAT_THREE_ID")],
 ```

-Header of message, it default value is `APP_NAME` of `.env` file.
+Header of message, it defaults value is `APP_NAME` of `.env` file.
 I recommend text end with \n
 ```
 "message_title" => env("APP_NAME", "laravel-telegram-notifier") . "\n",